Gregory-Jagermeister/Fantasy-Content-Generator/README.md

 ## Inline Generator

 If you found yourself needing a quick name for an Elf or really wanting a quick dungeon description then look no further then the Inline generator.
-You can activate this by using the Callout token (Default is set to '@', can be changed in settings)and scrolling through the list of generators possible.
+You can activate this by using the Callout token (Default is set to '@', can be changed in settings) and scrolling through the list of generators possible.

-### Example
+### Inline Example

 ![Example](Obsidian_mrGSNRjLpe.gif)